KxSystems/ml/README.md

   2. beautifulsoup4: ```pip install beautifulsoup4```
   3. spacy: ```pip install -U spacy```
   4. Download the English model using ```python -m space download en```

+  ## Status

+The embedPy library is still in development and is available here as a beta release.
+If you have any issues, questions or suggestions, please write to ai@kx.com.